apollographql/space-kit/README.md

 ## Developing Space Kit

+To develop, run `npm run watch` and everything should build automatically!
+Use `npm link` to develop against this package.

+When developing a new feature of space-kit, please make sure that the `watch` script will automatically perform all setps necessary to build for development.
+For example, there is a `watch:typescript` script and a `watch:npmwatch` script that will watch all TypeScript files and watch all the svg icons for changes.

 ### Icons

 Our icons are all stored in [`icons/src/svgs`](./icons/src/svgs) in folders named for the icon category.
 To add new icons, add svg files to one of these category folders and open a pull request.
 Fill and stroke colors with values `#000` or `#000000` will be replace by `currentColor` to allow the consumer to change the colors; all other colors will be maintained and will not be configurable.